Old car logos: American car companies that went out of business

 Aerocar International Logo

 Aerocar International emerged in the late 1940s from an idea by Moulton Taylor.
-The company sought to break the usual barriers by combining the functionality of automobiles and airplanes in one innovative product.
+The company sought to break the usual barriers by combining the functionality of automobiles and airplanes into one innovative product.
 This idea was realized in a two-person hybrid airplane car.
 The ability of this car to go from the road to the sky and vice versa was innovative for its time and challenged conventional ideas about transportation.

 The wordmark was not just a set of letters but a conduit that conveyed the company’s mission and commitment to revolutionizing transportation.
 The serif font gave the logo sophistication and established the brand as a force to be reckoned with in the automotive and aviation industries.
 By choosing such an original font style, Aerocar International set itself apart from the usual car manufacturers, making it clear that the company was in a league of its own.